ShiftLeftSecurity/overflowdb/README.md

 most applications have varying memory needs over time, it would be hard/impossible to achieve our goal *use your entire heap and prevent OutOfMemoryError* with a regular cache.
 Besides that, it's very compute-intensive to calculate the size of the cache in megabytes on the heap.
 1. **When is the next release coming out?**
 Releases happen automatically.
-Every PR merged to master is automatically released by travis.ci and tagged in git, using [sbt-ci-release-early](https://github.com/ShiftLeftSecurity/sbt-ci-release-early)
+Every PR merged to master is automatically released by github actions and tagged in git, using [sbt-ci-release-early](https://github.com/ShiftLeftSecurity/sbt-ci-release-early)
 1. **What repositories are the artifacts deployed to?**
 https://oss.sonatype.org/content/repositories/public/io/shiftleft/overflowdb-tinkerpop3/
 https://repo1.maven.org/maven2/io/shiftleft/overflowdb-tinkerpop3/